-Protecting end user data has never been more critical.
-If you don’t have an end user data protection strategy, consider an endpoint backup solution.
+Protecting end-user data has never been more critical.
+If you don’t have an end-user data protection strategy, consider an endpoint backup solution.
 Get one that can use cloud storage for the backup repository.
-In fact, look for solutions that can leverage cloud storage you may have already purchased for your end users (like OneDrive for Business or Google Drive).
+In fact, look for solutions that can leverage cloud storage you may have already purchased for your end-users (like OneDrive for Business or Google Drive).

-Consider a solution that can ensure security and privacy by encrypting files with a clear segregation of duties.
+Consider a solution that can ensure security and privacy by encrypting files with clear segregation of duties.
 While encrypted data is important for GDPR compliance, proper segregation of duties ensures that you, as the data owner, control the encryption & decryption keys, and not the cloud or software vendor.

 It isn’t too late

 So, remember that it isn’t too late.
 Despite all the scary media coverage, it is not as if supervisory authorities are simply out to get you.
-In fact, the ICO (Information Commissioner’s Office) in the UK as gone on record saying that businesses will face the maximum penalty only in extreme cases.
+In fact, the ICO (Information Commissioner’s Office) in the UK has gone on record saying that businesses will face the maximum penalty only in extreme cases.
 They want businesses to focus on the fact that the law is really about putting customers and citizens first.

 If you missed the May 25 deadline to become compliant, don’t despair.
 And definitely don’t stop now.
 Redouble your efforts and work faster to get GDPR compliant as quickly as possible.